-A new Nepal began in 2008, when the absolute power of the Hindu monarchy finally ended after years of Maoist rebel fighting and then pro-democracy protests.
+A new chapter for Nepal began in 2008, when the absolute power of the Hindu monarchy finally ended after years of Maoist rebel fighting and then pro-democracy protests.
 This was an answer to the prayers of most Christians in Nepal!
 A new era of opportunities for Christian ministry has now changed into an era of deep concern for eroding religious freedom.
 Religious conversion and the “hurting of religious sentiment” have been criminalised.
 Although Nepal is a secular country, this harsh new law is meant to target Christian mission in particular and defend Nepal’s Hindu traditions.
 Pray for wisdom and courage for all who wish to be witnesses for Christ in Nepal.

 Despite becoming a secular democracy, Nepal's social structures remain dominated by Hinduism.
 This perpetuates the caste system, which oppresses many, most notably Dalits who make up as much as 14% of the population.
 Caste discrimination is technically illegal but ubiquitous nonetheless.
 Converts from Hinduism to Christ usually become outcastes as well.
 Pray for the shattering of this unjust system.